Skip navigation

 • tell your doctor and pharmacist if you are allergic to methotrexate, any other medications, or any of the ingredients in methotrexate tablets.
 Ask your doctor or pharmacist for a list of the ingredients.

-• tell your doctor if you have or have ever had any of the conditions mentioned in the IMPORTANT WARNING section or a low level of folate in your blood.
+• tell your doctor if you have or have ever had any of the conditions mentioned in the IMPORTANT WARNING section, a low level of folate in your blood, radiation therapy to the head or brain, pleural effusions (a condition when fluid collects in the lungs), or ascites (swelling of the stomach caused by liver disease).

 • if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking methotrexate.